-Different platforms are starting to crack down on clickbait, and some of these measures could hurt those generating quality content, even if the article is not really positioned as clickbait.
+Different platforms are starting to crack down on clickbait.
+Some of these measures could hurt those generating quality content, even if the article is not really positioned as clickbait.
 Here’s an overview of what’s happening, and how video can help prevent your posts from being erroneously flagged as clickbait.

 The Truth About Clickbait

 There’s nothing inherently wrong with that.
-As Tim Marchman pointed out in an indepth article about clickbait for Deadspin, journalists and other authors have been using catchy headlines to get readers to, well, read since before the internet was a thing.
+As Tim Marchman pointed out in an in-depth article about clickbait for Deadspin, journalists and other authors have been using catchy headlines to get readers to, well, read since before the internet was a thing.

 With clickbait, however, driving clicks and pageviews is the only goal.
 Articles that are clickbait do not add value to the content jungle of the internet, and use sensationally misleading titles to get more clicks.

-It’s not like the video or listicle are higher quality than those circulating the internet a year or two ago, it’s just that marketers found a few triggers that more often than not, would get those precious clicks.
-In the content farm business model, pageviews (but not time on page or other metrics of real visitor engagement) translate into ad impressions and therefore revenue, so improving the content behind the headline has not been the emphasis, and all too often it shows.
+It’s not that the video or listicle are higher quality than those circulating the internet a year or two ago.
+It’s just that marketers found a few triggers that, more often than not, would get those precious clicks.
+In the content farm business model, pageviews (but not time on page or other metrics of real visitor engagement) translate into ad impressions, and therefore revenue.
+So, improving the content behind the headline has not been the emphasis, and all too often it shows.

 Platforms are Cracking Down

 Recently, Facebook began trying to reduce the volume of these spammy headlines in its users’ newsfeeds.
 Facebook announced on their blog that they analyzed user data to determine whether a post, usually an article, was spammy clickbait or actually of interest to people on its platform.

-Buzzfeed and other media companies have spoken out against him, but maybe that’s because his pithy and sarcastic tweets are so effective.
+Buzzfeed and other media companies have spoken out against him.
+But, maybe that’s because his pithy and sarcastic tweets are so effective.
 It might actually be the fastest way to catch up on current events and gossip.
 It also reflects the increase in clickbait scrutiny and fatigue on social media in general.

 How to Win the War on Clickbait with Video

-I don’t just mean the overall quality of what you are producing, but rather, designing anything you publish online to keep your audience on the page and engaged with your content.
+I don’t just mean the overall quality of what you are producing.
+Rather, design anything you publish online to keep your audience on the page and engaged with your content.

-The data shows that video is the most effective medium for retaining site visitors and communicating your message to them.
+The data shows that video is the most effective medium for retaining site visitors, and communicating your message to them.
 After all, if you want people to talk about your idea or company, they need to learn about it first.
 Think quality over quantity.

 Ready to get started with online video?
 Fallen victim to clickbait?
-Let us know in the comments below or on Twitter!
+Let us know in the comments below, or on Twitter!